Marketer working on a Mac across from a teammate.

 your max CPT bids for existing keywords, or add new keywords with more aggressive bids.

-If you were running a campaign for the travel app, AwayFinder, you could increases bids on high-performing brand and category keywords during summer months to ensure you reached users during peak travel times.
+If you were running a campaign for the travel app, AwayFinder, you could increase bids on high-performing brand and category keywords during summer months to ensure you reached users during peak travel times.

 Previous